syncfusion-content/xamarin-docs/Xamarin/DataForm/Editors.md

 ![Loading complex type property values for drop down editor in Xamarin.Forms DataForm](SfDataForm_images/ComplexPropertyComboBox.jpg)

-### Enable the MultiSelectMode in Custom DataFormDropDown editor
+### Enable the multi-selection mode in dropdown editor

+By default, the SfComboBox of drop down editor is supports single selection, you can also enable the multi-selection by using MultiSelectMode property of SfComboBox by adding custom editor.

+By using the OnInitializeView override method change the MultiSelectMode property to Token.
-MultiSelectMode can be achieved in the DataFormDropDown editor with the help of the Custom DataFromDropDown editor class.
-Inside the custom class, override the comboBox MultiSelectMode.
-For the DropDown editor, this property is of type string or int, but while MultiSelection allows us to select more items from a list of items, these items cannot be stored in a single string property.
-To overcome this scenario, we should override the OnCommitValue, OnUpdateValue, and OnValidateValue methods and update the value manually.
+For the DropDown editor, this property is of type string or int, but while MultiSelection allows us to select more items from a list of items, these items cannot be stored in a single string property.To overcome this, commit, data validation can be handled manually by using the OnCommitValue, OnUpdateValue, and OnValidateValue override methods.

 {% tabs %}
 {% highlight c# %}
-public class CustomDropDownEditor : DataFormDropDownEditor {
+public class MultiSelectDropDownEditor : DataFormDropDownEditor {
     private Address Address;
     SfDataForm sfDataForm;
-    public CustomDropDownEditor(SfDataForm dataForm) : base(dataForm)
+    public MultiSelectDropDownEditor(SfDataForm dataForm) : base(dataForm)
     {
         this.sfDataForm = dataForm;
         this.Address = this.DataForm.DataObject as Address;